schradermade/utagdb-logger/CONTEXT.md

 # Jarvis — Project Documentation

 ## Overview
 Jarvis is a Chrome MV3 extension for Tealium debugging.
 It captures `utag.DB` logs from the page context, inspects consent/CMP state, and exports a case file that can be handed to an LLM or CSE.
-The primary UI is a dark, compact side panel with Tools, Export, and Recent tabs.
+The primary UI is a dark, compact side panel with Guide, Tools, Export, and Recent tabs.
 A small optional local server exists for sending `utag` payloads, but log capture now persists in extension storage.

 ## Goals
 - Capture `utag.DB` logs reliably from page context (not console scraping).
 - Keep data scoped to the active tab (strict tab isolation in the side panel).
 - Provide readable previews for logs and consent while preserving raw export integrity.
-- Generate a single case file that bundles the latest logger and consent data.
+- Generate a single case file that bundles the latest logger, consent, and iQ profile data (each optional).

 ## Architecture